ivorscott/node-todo-api/README.md

 ## Configuration

-App requires [MongoDB](https://www.mongodb.com) to be install locally and [nodemon](https://github.com/remy/nodemon) for a better development experience.
+The api requires [MongoDB](https://www.mongodb.com) to be install locally and [nodemon](https://github.com/remy/nodemon) for a better development experience.
 Addtionally [Postman](https://www.getpostman.com) and [Robo3T](https://robomongo.org/) (previously RoboMongo) are essential tools I used throughout the development.

 Copy and paste this example config file.
 Then change the `JWT_SECRET` strings for both test and development.